junxit/us-congress-bills-110/bill.md

 ## § 17.
 Substantiation of amounts paid or distributed out of health savings account

-- **(a)** *In general* Paragraph (1) of section 223(f) (relating to amounts used for qualified medical expenses) is amended by inserting “(and substantiated in a manner similar to the substantiation required for flexible spending arrangements)” after “account beneficiary”.
+- **(a)** *In general* Paragraph (1) of section 223(f) (relating to amounts used for qualified medical expenses) is amended by inserting “(and, in the case of amounts paid or distributed after December 31, 2010, substantiated in a manner similar to the substantiation required for flexible spending arrangements)” after “account beneficiary”.
 - **(b)** *Reports* Subsection (h) of section 223 (relating to reports) is amended—
   - **(1)** by redesignating paragraphs (1) and (2) as subparagraphs (A) and (B), respectively,
   - **(2)** by moving the text of subparagraphs (A) and (B) (as so redesignated) and the last sentence 2 ems to the right,